grz0zrg/fsynth/README.md

 - Shader inputs:
   - Webcam (no audio support)
   - Images
-  - Videos with rewind & loop settings (can import the audio track as an image)
+  - Videos with rate & rewind & loop settings (can import the audio track as an image)
   - Audio files (translated to images)
   - Drawing canvas with drawing and compositing operations which use images Fragment input as brushes, Fragment is bundled with 20 high-quality brushes, a pack of 969 high-quality brushes is also available as a [separate download](https://www.fsynth.com/data/969_png_brushes_pack.7z)
 - Uniform controllers via OSC [Open Stage Control is recommended](http://osc.ammd.net)